Christinetrr/recall/README.md

-# TBD - Assistive Memory System
+# Recall - Assistive Memory System

 An intelligent assistive memory system that combines facial recognition, audio/video analysis, and AI-powered summarization to help users remember and track their daily interactions.